18Prachi/18Prachi/README.md

 <h1 align="center">Hi 👋, I'm Prachi Saxena</h1>
-<h3 align="center">I'm a passionate full-stack developer who embarked on my software development journey in 2023.
-Since then, I've been actively learning and honing my skills in frontend and backend technologies to create robust and scalable solutions.</h3>
+<h3 align="center">I'm a passionate full-stack developer and machine learning enthusiast who embarked on my software development journey in 2023.
+Since then, I've been actively learning and honing my skills to create robust and scalable solutions.</h3>

 - 📫 How to reach me **saxenaprachi08@gmail.com**